 Finding a place to have worship services presented a challenge.
 Several locations were suggested, but, for one reason or another, were not workable.
 Then Pastor Bode found out that The Chapel at the Schoolcraft Medical Care Facility in Manistique was available on Saturdays at 4:30 p.m.
 At the informational meeting it was decided to begin services on Saturdays with Pastor Bode officiating.

 The first worship service was held on January 31, 2015.
 The name, Victory Lutheran Church, was chosen at a congregational meeting following worship on Saturday, February 15.
 In November of 2015 the Lutheran Church Missouri Synod-Michigan District purchased 16 acres of land on U.S. Highway 2, just west of Manistique, for a future church.

 You are invited to worship with us!
-Located at 520 Main Street in Manistique, The Chapel provides a reverent, intimate worship experience.
+The Senior Center is located at 101 Main Street in downtown Manistique.
+The Manistique Senior Center provides a comfortable, intimate, worship experience.
 No one is a stranger – all are welcome.
 We pray that you’ll join us!

 “I was glad when they said to me, ‘Let us go into the house of the Lord’” Psalm 122:1